Bala500/CodeAlpha_Task2/README.md

 This project emphasizes clean, modular design and reinforces practical use of input handling, control structures, and method decomposition.
 It is well-suited for learners building competence in Java and for inclusion in development portfolios.

 # Key Features
- - Interactive Command-Line Interface :A menu-driven CLI that enables intuitive navigation of banking functions.
+ - Interactive Command - Line Interface : A menu-driven CLI that enables intuitive navigation of banking functions.
+ - Core Java Fundamentals - User Input Handling Implements Java’s Scanner class for robust input collection and validation.
+ -